WinVector/rqdatatable/Examples/Modes/Modes.md

   - Mark our chosen rows.

 In the standard `rquery` practice we build up our processing pipeline to follow our above plan.
-The translation invovles some familiarity with the `rquery` steps, including the row-numbering command [`row_number()`](https://github.com/WinVector/rquery/blob/master/Examples/WindowFunctions/WindowFunctions.md).
+The translation involves some familiarity with the `rquery` steps, including the row-numbering command [`row_number()`](https://github.com/WinVector/rquery/blob/master/Examples/WindowFunctions/WindowFunctions.md).